gk199/cms-hcal-debug/README.md

     source runcrab3.sh
     cmsRun analyze_run3.py

-This will output "analyze.root" with TP (tps branch).
-Move to QCD/ or TTbar/ directory, depending on input ROOT files.
+This will output "analyze.root" with TP (tps branch, and tps_match with Gen matching information for QCD and LLP).
+Move to QCD/ or LLP/ directory on EOS (/eos/cms/store/group/dpg_hcal/comm_hcal/gillian/LLP_Run3/HcalAnalysisFrameworkFiles), depending on input ROOT files.

 run.C makes histograms from ntuples resulting from cms-hcal-debug packages (analyze.root from previous file).
-This is currently set to do mode 1 (energy fraction vs. depth) and looks at the TP tree compareReemulRecoSeverity9/tps.
+This is currently set to do mode 1 (energy fraction vs. depth) and looks at the TP tree compareReemulRecoSeverity9/tps. run_2bins.C looks at the TP tree compareReemulRecoSeverity9/tps_match with Gen Matching between TPs and MC samples. run_2bins.C splits into 0.5-10 GeV and 10+ GeV, and is used for LLP analysis.
 Run this with:

-    g++ -o run run.C  `root-config --cflags --glibs` ./run /afs/cern.ch/work/g/gkopp/HCAL_Trigger/CMSSW_10_6_0/src/Debug/HcalDebug/test/QCD/ output_histograms_QCD.root 1
+    g++ -o run_2bins run_2bins.C  `root-config --cflags --glibs` ./run_2bins /eos/cms/store/group/dpg_hcal/comm_hcal/gillian/LLP_Run3/HcalAnalysisFrameworkFiles/QCD_2bins/ /eos/cms/store/group/dpg_hcal/comm_hcal/gillian/LLP_Run3/HcalAnalysisFrameworkFiles/QCD_2bins/output_histograms_QCD_2bins.root 1

-    g++ -o run run.C  `root-config --cflags --glibs` ./run /afs/cern.ch/work/g/gkopp/HCAL_Trigger/CMSSW_10_6_0/src/Debug/HcalDebug/test/TTbar/ output_histograms_TTbar.root 1
+    g++ -o run_2bins run_2bins.C  `root-config --cflags --glibs` ./run_2bins /eos/cms/store/group/dpg_hcal/comm_hcal/gillian/LLP_Run3/HcalAnalysisFrameworkFiles/LLP_mh125_mx50_pl500_ev1000/ /eos/cms/store/group/dpg_hcal/comm_hcal/gillian/LLP_Run3/HcalAnalysisFrameworkFiles/LLP_mh125_mx50_pl500_ev1000/output_histograms_mh125_mx50_pl500_ev1000.root 1

-This will output "output_histograms_QCD.root" "output_histograms_TTbar.root", which is needed for the plotting step.
+This will output "output_histograms_QCD.root" "output_histograms_LLP.root", which is needed for the plotting step.

+#### run.C and plotting options
+run.C makes histograms from ntuples, and is set to split events into three transverse energy bins (0.5-10 GeV, 10-30 GeV, 30+ GeV). run_2bins.C is similar, but only makes 2 energy bins (0.5-10 GeV, 10+ GeV), and is often used for LLP samples.

 plot_simple.py has the paths to QCD and TTbar directories, output files, and mode = 1 set.
 These are used as inputs to ./run again, and then plot_simple.py creates many plots in /outPlots_fraction.
 No input arguments are needed - just check that path1, path2, mode, out1, out2 are correct.

+plot_QCD_LLP.py, plot_QCD_2LLP.py, and plot_QCD_3LLP.py are set to run over ROOT files with the 2 energy bins. plot_QCD_2LLP.py and plot_QCD_3LLP.py make overlayed inclusive plots resulting from 2 or 3 LLP samples.
+This is useful for plotting mass and lifetime comparisons, respectively.

     cmsenv
     python plot_simple.py

+    cmsenv
+    python plot_QCD_LLP.py

 Currently run.C and plot_simple.py are set up for analyzing TPs in the HCAL barrel and endcap region, with the Run 3 HCAL segmentation (up to 4 depth layers in HB, up to 7 in HE).

-#### run.C and plotting options
-run.C makes histograms from ntuples, and is set to split events into three transverse energy bins (0.5-10 GeV, 10-30 GeV, 30+ GeV). run_2bins.C is similar, but only makes 2 energy bins (0.5-10 GeV, 10+ GeV), and is often used for LLP samples.

-plot_QCD_LLP.py and plot_QCD_3LLP.py are set to run over ROOT files with the 2 energy bins. plot_QCD_3LLP.py makes overlayed inclusive plots resulting from 4 samples.